Bishop Kemper School for Ministry

 • BKSM Apparel Shop

-In addition to instruction time, the BKSM community worships, prays, eats and socializes together throughout the focus weekend.
+In addition to face-to-face instruction during the focus weekend, the BKSM community worships, prays, eats and socializes together.

 • Register for classes